jhayer/baargin/paper/paper.md

 and the DNA from multiple bacterial strains can be sequenced at the same time on a same sequencing run.
 Moreover, researchers are producing genomics data all over the world on a daily basis, notably to better understand the spread of bacterial pathogens and their resistance to antibiotics.
-The analyse this data requires the use of a wide range of bioinformatics programs to be able to identify the genomic structure, the genes and their functions, and among those, the genes and mutations conferring resistance to antimicrobial drugs.
+The analysis of this data requires the use of a wide range of bioinformatics programs to be able to identify the genomic structure, the genes and their functions, and among those, the genes and mutations conferring resistance to antimicrobial drugs.
 In order to make the results of these analyses